lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/05_Assembly_using_SPADES.md

 Before assembly, SPADES will error-correct the reads.

-NOTE that SPADES is not optimised for scaffolding using mate pairs.

 ###Using SPADES

 Spades can be used with paired end and mate pair data: